SoftwareAG/webmethods-io-integration-guidelines/development-guidelines/8-hybrid-integration.md

 Please note also - hybrid integration calls have a maximum size limit of 50MB.

-In order is send hybrid messages efficiently please consider to compress your payload instead of sending multi-byte XML as text.
-This allow faster (because smaller) data transfer as well as sending larger amounts of data.
+To send hybrid messages efficiently, please consider compressing your payload instead of sending multi-byte XML as text.
+This allows faster (because smaller) data transfer as well as sending larger amounts of data.

-It's also recommended to check the size of the compressed object before sending to avoid you try to send a massage larger than the limits.
+It's also recommended to check the size of the compressed object before sending to avoid trying to send a message larger than the limits.